TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 #### II.
 FORMULATING THE PROBLEM

-The problem at hand here is that we currently do not have a reliable and consistent tool to install a hard-wired communication system in an area where it is too dangerous to send a soldier/technician in to complete the task by hand.
-The reason this is so important is that these places typically have contested radio frequencies meaning that the average walkie- talkie or cell phone either does not work in its entirety or is not a secure communication system that the enemy can hack.
-The ability to communicate safely and effectively in a war zone is imperative.
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The problem at hand here is that we currently do not have a reliable and consistent tool to install a hard wired communication system in an area where radio frequency is denied and is too dangerous to send a soldier/technician in to complete the task by hand.
 This raises the question of how one can overcome this.
-Hard-wired communications are typically used in scenarios where high security and consistent performance are imperative [1].
-This is exactly the scenario we have here, and the robot's job will be to get the wire from point A to point B without placing a living being in harm's way.
+Hard wired communications are typically used in scenarios where high security and consistent performance are imperative [Evan 1.].
+This is exactly the scenario we have here and the robot's job will be to get the wire from point A to point B without placing a human in harm's way.
-This robot shall keep a person out of harm's way by completing its task of installing communications through a contested area.
-By designing a semi-autonomous robot with the capability of traversing mild terrain to lay down a line of cable, a soldier/technician should not have to be exposed to a dangerous zone, where contesting forces could cause bodily harm.
-The challenges involved in solving this problem are, but are not limited to: traversing rough terrain, communicating through ethernet cable, using inputs from CirceSoft for the next location, functioning in a zone of contested radio frequency, and running independently on its power supply.
-It will also pose a challenge to have the robot use GPS coordinates while also having an option to not involve GPS at all and navigate separately.
-Why is there not already a solution to this problem?
+  #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; By designing a semi autonomous robot with the capability of traversing mild terrain to lay down a line of cable, shall accomplish the ideas listed above.
+The challenges involved in reaching a solution to this problem are, but not limited to: traversing rough terrain, having the ability to navigate in a GPS denied zone and obstacle avoidance.
-While there are many cable-laying robots out there both aerial and, on the ground, very few carry the cable itself, meaning it is dragging the cable along behind it.
-Also, few robots are autonomous meaning that someone is controlling it like an RC car.
-Those that are autonomous are not hard-wired and rely on GPS solely to navigate.
+ #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Why is there not already a solution to this problem?
+While there are many cable laying robots out there both aerial and on the ground, very few carry the cable itself.
+This means while many existing robots are dragging cable behind it, CIRCEBOT intends to dispense from a spool.
+Also, few robots are autonomous meaning that the existing robots require someone to control it like an RC car.
+Those that are autonomous are not hard wired and rely on GPS solely to navigate.
 The solution we present combines many of the robots already in existence for this service.
-The intention is to build something that is hard-wired that simply receives inputs and goes to them without having to be controlled.
-It will also be specifically designed to carry/lay cable instead of tying it to the back and dragging.
+The intention is to build something that is hard wired that simply receives inputs and goes to them without having to be controlled.
+While one can combine many of the existing solutions out there today, the biggest hurdle will be implementing a navigation system for GPS denied areas.

 #### III.
 BACKGROUND